colouring-cities/colouring-core/etl/README.md

 export PGDATABASE=<colouringlondondb>
 ```

-Run any new database migrations from `../migrations` added since the last time the db was updated.
+First make sure to run `git pull` to catch any code changes and run any new database migrations from `../migrations` added since the last time the db was updated.

 Move into the `etl` directory and set execute permission on all scripts.